andybyers21/python_files/README.md

 Obvious description is obvious.

+## odd-even.py

+Real simple.
+Takes a user input and tells you whether it's odd or even.

 ## hola.py

 A tkinter phrase generator that will say hello to you in 30 different languages.